Delhi govt's Rozgar Budget (2022-23) yet to take final shape: Report | Education

 Under the scheme for redevelopment of five iconic markets of Delhi into attractive tourist destinations, Rs 100 crore was allocated in the budget.
 The five markets -- Kamla Nagar, Sarojini Nagar, Khari Bawli, Lajpat Nagar and Kirti Nagar -- have been identified.

-Redevelopment of Dill food hubs at Chandni Chowk and Majnu ka Tila was to be taken up with a budget allocation of Rs 20 crore.
-Cabinet approval on both the market redevelopment and food hub redevelopment projects is to be taken, the report said.
+Redevelopment of Dilli food hubs at Chandni Chowk and Majnu ka Tila was to be taken up with a budget allocation of Rs 20 crore.
+Cabinet approval on both the market and food hub redevelopment projects is to be taken, the report said.

 Another important scheme of Rozgar budget was virtual market place Dilli Bazar for which Rs 20 crore was allocated.
 The outcome budget report for April-September showed that request for proposal (RFQ) for the scheme has been received and under examination.